Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 3 Methods↩︎

 This section provides the methodological steps used to map tree species.
 A simplified workflow is depicted in 3.
-As mentionned in the introduction, the \(iota^2\) processing chain [26] was used to extract training samples and produce maps of our study area.
+The \(iota^2\) Python processing chain [27] was used to extract training samples and produce maps of our study area.
 As explained in the previous paragraph, level L2A S2 images are acquired and cloud-filtered.
 Then, they are interpolated on a regular time grid to produce 740 features for each pixel (10 bands over 74 dates).
-Since our dataset is highly imbalanced (with a large majority of oak trees), we tested different strategies to deal with this problem (see 5 for a detailed discussion on this point).
-Finally, a classification algorithm is trained on the reference data and used to produce a large-scale tree species map.
+Finally, a classification algorithm is trained on the features of the reference data and used to produce a large-scale tree species map.
+More details on each step are given below.

 Figure 3: Methodological steps used to map tree species with S2 time series.